 It goes without saying that having high performing teams are much more successful and bring much better results.
 An easy way to work towards better team work is to give your employees a sense of community.
 This will in turn improve your company culture as everyone will feel much happier and more satisfied when going to work and spending time in the office with each other.
 If your team can work together to solve problems then those problems will disappear a lot quicker and with much better results than if people don’t have that feeling of camaraderie.

-Some of the most memorable team building activities that I have been a part of have been taking a boat trip and having a picnic during the sunset, participating in an escape room which made me laugh uncontrollably, and mostly failing at building a raft with people I hadn’t worked with before.
+Some of the most memorable team building activities that I have been a part of have been taking a boat trip and having a picnic during the sunset.
+Also participating in an escape room which made me laugh uncontrollably, and mostly failing at building a raft with people I hadn’t worked with before.
 Team building has always picked my spirits up and made me much happier to come to work to see those more friendly faces.

 How team building gives back

 Teams that work well together share the workload, meaning that if someone has considerably less work than someone else within the team they can pick up the slack to help catch up.
 This is of course reciprocated when it happens the other way around and so increases productivity.

 Team building helps this because when people feel like they can be part of a better team, they’re much more likely to go that extra mile for other people.
 They want their team to succeed, not just themselves.

 Successful team building motivates teams to be more collaborative and share the experiences they have to improve the overall success of the group.
 This is much easier to foster when people are happy working together.
 Building on top of each other’s talents and being creative together will lead to new ideas and out-of-the-box thinking on solutions to problems.
 This makes work much more fun, but it needs to be built on a culture that is already encouraging great relationships and shouldn’t be expected to happen organically.